Optimization-Inspired Learning with Architecture Augmentations and Control Mechanisms for Low-Level Vision: Experimental Results

-We proposed a manually designed GDC scheme, denoted as ``$\mathtt{MD}$''.
-Emphatically, we also introduced AS to address this complicated rain removal task. } { We competed our schemes against other state-of-the-art algorithms, including JORDER~\cite{yang2017deep}, RSCAN~\cite{li2018recurrent}, NLEDN~\cite{li2018non} and recently proposed methods (PReNet~\cite{ren2019progressive}, RCDNet~\cite{Wang_2020_CVPR}) and HiNAS~\cite{zhang2020memory}.
-As reported in Table.~\ref{tab:data_set_result_rain}, our methods achieved the best quantitative results in term of PSNR and SSIM measurements, which also demonstrate the flexibility and efficiency of our AS for GDC.
-We also show our visual performance by selecting one typical challenging image from Rain800, shown in Fig.~\ref{fig:derain_result}.
-JORDER~\cite{yang2017deep} and NLEDN~\cite{li2018non} removed major rain streaks but remained undesired artifacts.
-The reuslt of PReNet~\cite{ren2019progressive} also remained residue rain streaks.
-Both GDC schemes obtained clear backgrounds.}
+\textbf{Rain Removal}: Emphatically, we introduced AS to address this complicated rain removal task.
+We competed our schemes against other state-of-the-art algorithms, including MWR~\cite{Chen2022MultiWeatherRemoval}, SAPNet~\cite{zheng2022sapnet}, AirNet~\cite{AirNet}, ConNet~\cite{chen2021contourletnet}, DualCNN~\cite{pan2022dual} and NAS-based HiNAS~\cite{zhang2020memory} and CLEARER~\cite{gou2020clearer}.
+We retrained DualCNN using similar configurations to ensure a fair comparison.
+As reported in Table~\ref{tab:data_set_result_rain}, our method achieved the best quantitative results in terms of PSNR and SSIM measurements, which also demonstrated the flexibility and efficiency of our AS for GDC.
+We also provide two representative qualitative instances in Fig.~\ref{fig:derain_result}.
+GDC scheme can effectively remove most of the rain streaks and maintain the texture details, compared with the latest image deraining methods.